-Oh Google my old friend, we’ve come to talk about you again.
-If you’re reading this blog, you’ve most likely heard Google is in the works of indexing TikTok and Instagram videos on the search engine results page (SERP).
-For anyone who has a website or content that exists on search engines, indexing has most certainly been your friend and perhaps sometimes, your enemy.
+While Google does index social posts, they do not show up frequently in Google’s SERP and for anyone who has a website or content that exists on search engines, indexing has most certainly been your friend and perhaps sometimes, your enemy.

 Why is Indexing Important?

-So, why is this important and who is it important for?
-Let’s talk about it.
 When you create a website or content on search engines your ultimate goal is to get those to be seen by users and potential customers.
-The way these sites get seen is by submitting a sitemap of URLs to the index for it to be crawled.
+The way these sites get seen is by submitting a sitemap of URLs to Google for it to be crawled.
 For instance, if you create a new page on your website you have to submit that URL to Google Search Console in order for them to know it even exists.
-But, not every URL or piece of content needs to be indexed.
-If you have pages with sensitive information, such as a checkout page, that’s “your money your life” content that you would not want to be crawled by Google or any other search bot out there.
-You can prevent bots from crawling this content by adding ‘noindex’ tags, or in your robots.txt file.
+This works the same way for Bing with their own tool, Bing Webmaster Tools.

 Google’s Plans to Index TikTok and Instagram Content